Last Updated: June 25, 2014 9:27:09 AM PDT

 Final approval of all CSUA applicants and Authorized Personnel rests with the CS Program Manager, following verification of DEA-required information applicants provide on the Personnel Screening Data Sheet.

 - PSDS Forms for PIs and Applicants are available on the EH&S Forms page in the Controlled Substances section.

 All applicants must answer questions concerning:

 - Felony convictions in connection with controlled substances

 - Surrendering previous registrations or having registration revoked, suspended, or denied

 - Any use of narcotics, amphetamines, or barbiturates other than those prescribed to the applicant by a physician

-PIs, lab contacts, and authorized personnel who require access to controlled substances are required to complete the Controlled Substances Training eCourse on UC Learning Center, with refresher training required every 4 years.
+PIs, CSUA Lab Contacts, and Authorized Personnel who require access to controlled substances must complete Controlled Substances Training on UC Learning Center, with refresher training required every 4 years.
 (UC BUS-50 Controlled Substances)